 Usually, the thought of kitchen sinks fills us with dread (we hate washing up).
 However, when we talk about Panera Bread Kitchen Sink Cookies, we are a lot more enthusiastic.
 These cookies are slightly soft and packed with sweet things, just how we like them!
 We will show you how to make Panera kitchen sink cookies and give you some helpful hints and tips to ensure that you get a perfect result.

-How to Make Panera Bread Kitchen Sink Cookies
+How to Make Copycat Panera Bread Kitchen Sink Cookies

 Ok, there are quite a few ingredients (there’s a reason for the name of these cookies… “kitchen sink”… everything but, do you get it?)
 But trust us, the effort to make these delicious cookies is well worth it.

 What makes the Panera Bread Kitchen Sink Cookies is all of the flavors.
-You’ll find hints of coconut, bits of toffee, toasty brown sugar, not to mention luxurious chocolate chips.
+You’ll find hints of coconut, bits of toffee, toasty brown sugar, not to mention luxurious chocolate chip cookies.

 You aren’t going to need any fancy equipment to make a batch.
 A mixer is a bit of a luxury, but if you don’t have it, a bowl and a bit of elbow grease will work just as well.
 Baking parchment is essential.
 The cookies are relatively high in sugar, which can stick if it is in direct contact with your baking sheet.